 Geography at Monkwray

-At Monkwray, we aim to provide our children with a high-quality geography education which will inspire in pupils a curiosity and fascination about the world and its people.
+At Monkwray, we aim to provide our children with a high-quality geography education which will inspire in pupils a curiosity and fascination about the world and its people whilst also appreciating the beauty of our local area and the opportunities to explore geography on our doorstep.
 We hope that our teaching will equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 Be brave enough to try new experiences and explore the unknown